j39m/katowice/README.md

 They have no coherence, no point, no taste.
 What else could they be for but to stroke my ego?

+## avocado-attenborough.rs
+... is a small suid executable that sets my screen brightness.

 ## firejail-locals
 ... contains all the local customizations I wish to retain for my firejail usage.